giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 In particular this means:

 - Nodes will be drained, then stopped, then recreated.
-- As a consequence of drainging, Pods running on a node will be rescheduled to other nodes.
+- As a consequence of draining, Pods running on a node will be rescheduled to other nodes.
-- Once the master node will is taken down and recreated, the Kubernetes API will be unavailable for a short time.
+- Once the master node is taken down and recreated, the Kubernetes API will be unavailable for a short time.

 **Note**: Currently tenant clusters have one master node each.
-We have plans on our roadmap to allow for multiple master nodes, keeping the Kubernetes API accessible during an upgrade and increasing the resiliance in case of a machine failure.
+We have plans on our roadmap to allow for multiple master nodes, keeping the Kubernetes API accessible during an upgrade and increasing the resilience in case of a machine failure.

 ### Provider-specific details for AWS

-AWS resources are managed by the `aws-operator` component through a nested CloudFormation stack.
-For a tenant cluster upgrade, the CloudFormation stacks is updated, in several steps.
+AWS resources are managed by the [aws-operator](https://github.com/giantswarm/aws-operator) component through a nested CloudFormation stack.
+For a tenant cluster upgrade, the CloudFormation stacks are updated, in several steps.

 The master node re-creation is started first.
-Meanhile, the recreation of worker nodes starts, where the all worker nodes are recreated in batches.
+Meanwhile, the recreation of worker nodes starts, where all worker nodes are recreated in batches.
 During the upgrade, **up to 33 percent of the worker nodes can be unavailable**.

-After recreation, worker nodes are **not expected to have the names** they had before.
+After recreation, worker nodes are **not expected to have the same names** they had before.

-In process of the worker node recreation, any data stored in worker node's local storage - i. e. outside of EBS volumes - is lost.
+In process of the worker node recreation, any data stored in worker node's local storage, i. e. outside of EBS volumes, is lost.

 **Note:** We are in the process of making upgrades on AWS less disruptive.
 One goal is to make new nodes available first, then drain and remove old nodes.
+Also we are aware that for larger clusters, one thirds of worker nodes becoming unavailable at the same time is often too much.

 ### Provider-specific details for Azure

-Our `azure-operator` manages tenant cluster on Azure via Azure Resource Manager (ARM) templates and Virtual Machine Scale Sets (VMSS).
+Our [azure-operator](https://github.com/giantswarm/azure-operator) manages tenant clusters on Azure via Azure Resource Manager (ARM) templates and Virtual Machine Scale Sets (VMSS).

-In an upgrade, all Virtual Machines (VM) are updates by reimaging with a new OS image and then rebooting.
+In an upgrade, all Virtual Machines (VM) are updated by reimaging with a new OS image and then rebooting.
-The master node is rebooted first.
-Worker nodes are then updated one by one, where each node is first drained (Pods re-scheduled to other nodes) and then reimaged and rebooted.
+Master and worker nodes are updated one by one, where each node is first drained (Pods re-scheduled to other nodes) and then reimaged and rebooted.

 On Azure, the node names visible to Kubernetes (e. g. `kubectl get nodes`) are not changed in an upgrade.